The first printed folio map of North America and the most iconic American chart of the 16th century.

 Immediately underneath the upper section, the map is visually dominated by a large and clear Northwest Passage, underlining how the enduring desire for such a route stimulated mercantile fantasies in Europe.
 The passage is entered on the western edge of the map through a strait separating Greenland and Labrador.
 Interestingly, a second straight further north hints at the Lancaster Sound passage first noted by William Baffin and Robert Bylot in 1616 but only confirmed by Edward Parry more than 200 years later.

 On the western end of the map, the envisioned Northwest Passage empties into a large bay before extending out of the map, with several large rivers flowing into it from the south.
-It is not entirely clear to what this large bay refers; it may be an early rendition of the Hudson Bay, which had not yet been “discovered,” but may have been a general concept known through hearsay from native reports to the French about northern cartography.
-De Jode may also have adapted the idea from earlier maps of the continent, such as Sebastian Münster’s Novae Insulae Nova Tabula from 1540, which includes a similar sea opening up to a northwest passage, though Münster’s is more aptly positioned in the western part of the continent.
+It is not entirely clear what this large bay refers to; it may be an early rendition of the Hudson Bay, which had not yet been “discovered,” but may have been a general concept known through hearsay from native reports to the French about northern cartography.
+De Jode may also have adapted the idea from earlier maps of the continent, such as Sebastian Münster’s Novae Insulae Nova Tabula from 1540, which includes a similar sea opening up to a northwest passage.
+However, Münster’s is more aptly positioned in the western part of the continent.

-Figure 3: De Jode’s mysterious northern bay (left) perhaps finds a parallel in Sebastian Münster’s Sea of Verrazzano, which cuts deeply into North America (right).
+Figure 3: De Jode’s mysterious northern bay (left) perhaps parallels Sebastian Münster’s Sea of Verrazzano, which cuts deeply into North America (right).

 Before delving into the many exciting features of the main continent, a few notes should be made on a sizeable polar landmass or archipelago floating above the Canadian wilderness.
 While De Jode’s depiction is not dissimilar to geographic reality, his rendition is in many ways purely schematic, as he testifies by labeling it ‘INCOGNITA.’
 Several mountain ranges run along the coasts, but these are more likely based on cartographic precedent rather than a reflection of any actual report or chart to which De Jode had access.
 Within each main island, we find minor cartouches describing these lands as unexplored and intensely frigid but neither entirely uninhabitable nor their waters unnavigable.
 The inscription on the right goes so far as to call it an ‘excellent island’ (‘Insula optima’).